 In difficult times, automobile insurance may be a purchase many consumers will forego.
 The penalty for driving a car with a Virginia license plate without insurance is $500.
 Some Virginians will cancel their policies with the hope of never being stopped by police or being in an accident, saving the cost of auto insurance.

-In addition, in 2020, the NHTSA compared traffic data from before and during the pandemic and found that roads have been more hazardous in the COVID era.
+In addition, in 2022, the NHTSA compared traffic data from before and during the pandemic and found that roads have been more hazardous in the COVID era through this year.
 Why?
 An increase in alcohol, marijuana, and opioid-related incidents.
 Almost 65% of drivers who cause an accident exhibited a higher prevalence of drug and alcohol use during the second half of 2020, compared to 50.8% before the pandemic.

 Empty roads and a distanced police presence also contributed to more reckless driving, less seat-belt wearing, and more impaired driving.
 While the frequency of accidents is down because fewer drivers are on the road, the severity of these accidents is up because of these factors, and the claim amounts are exponentially higher as well.

 According to wallethub.com, Virginia is the 7th worst state to drive in due to road congestion, poor road condition, and speeding.
 It ranks 2nd in terms of car repair and maintenance costs making the need for UM/UIM coverage more critical.